 A considerable amount of time, isn’t it?
 The truth is that time-consuming processes are a standard situation in banking.
 Yet, it does not take away the fact that in the era of “I want it now!” society customer experience issues come to the forefront and cannot be overlooked.

 Now let’s suppose that this process can be reduced twice, triple, multiple times.
-In fact, that’s where Robotic Process Automation comes in handy.
+In fact, that’s where Robotic Process Automation in banking comes in handy.

 RPA: What is it and what does it offer to the banking industry?